 - 2 Different Types Of Lens For Cataract surgery

-- 3 What Is The Best Lens For Cataract surgery?
+- 4 Which Is The Best Lens For Cataract surgery?

 The lens of the eye is a transparent structure that helps focus light on the retina.
 It is responsible for forming an image of what we see and transmitting it to the brain through the optic nerve.
 The natural lens, which is made up mostly of water and proteins, can become cloudy or develop cataracts with age, leading to vision loss.
 Cataract surgery is a procedure to remove the cloudy lens and replace it with an artificial intraocular lens (IOL).